SEN Local Offer September 2021 – from the PARENT / CARER’S point of view: Hayesfield Girls’ School

 How will my child be able to contribute his or her views?

-Students who have SIS (Student Information Sheets) sheets are entitled to have their own copy of this information and can suggest changes to the sheet.
+Students who have SIS (Student Information Sheets) are entitled to have their own copy of this information and can suggest changes to the sheet.
+The student is fully involved in writing a SIS that goes out to all that student’s teachers.
+Information is also available on MINTCLASS to support the teachers’ understanding of the needs in their classes.

 The Learning Support team consists of: